GPSBabel 1.3.7 Beta

 Supporting the project

-We get a constant stream of requests to support new hardware, improve support for existing OSes, and such.
+We get a constant stream of requests to support new hardware, adding support for new OSes, and such.
+It costs a lot of time and money to buy GPS receivers, programs, and computers for development.
 You can help fund the next generation (hey, someone funded what's there now...) by supporting the project with your time or your donation.
 If you have a way you'd like to see the money spent (i.e. improving Mac support, new GPS models, etc.) please mention that in your submission.
+We appreciate all the help we can get

 Enjoy